fontforge/libuninameslist/README.md

 # exit
 $
 ```

+NOTE: `./configure` default is usually '/usr/local'.
+Some older Distros and
+Operating Systems might not search '/usr/local', so you may need to use
+`./configure --prefix=/usr` so that the library isn't installed in 'local'.

 NOTE: Users who do not have autoconf and automake available will want to
 download the '-dist-' version found in the releases directory.